 Look out for pond life

 If you have a pond in your garden, try not to let it freeze over as this will be harmful to wildlife hibernating in the bottom.
-If it does freeze over, gently break the ice by popping a hot pan on the top, be careful and don’t pour hot water and don’t break the ice with force.
+If it does freeze over, gently break the ice by popping a hot pan on the top and don’t break the ice with force.

 Leave rotten wood